Joshabracks/Lycan-DB/lycan/README.md

 ```

 **LATEST PATCH**
-Relationship handling added with untested functionalities.
-"ManyToMany" and "OneToMany" are now valid parameter types that will be handled by the "relationships.json" file within your database folder.
-"OneToOne" and "ManyToMany" are untested.
-Use at your own peril.
+FULL RELATIONSHIPS HANDING!!!
+Relationship handling for "OneToOne", "ManyToMany", "OneToMany" and "ManyToOne" is now available.

 When you startup your server, lycan will create a database folder with the following contents:
 **curator.json**